Kosul58/Project-Management-CLI/README.md

    -> node index.js product list

 3. update a product
-   -> node index.js product update productid --name 'Gaming Laptop' --price 1299.99
+   ->node index.js product update --productid 10 --name Fantech Mouse --price 5000 --inventory 80

 4. delete a product
-   -> node index.js product delete productid
+   -> node index.js product delete --productid 10

 ## Cart part

 1. add a product to the cart
-   -> node index.js cart add userid productid --quantity 20
+   -> node index.js cart add --userid kos7 --productid 3 --quantity 10

 2. view products in the cart
-   -> node index.js cart view
+   -> node index.js cart view --userid kos7 --productid 3 (view a product in the cart of a user) -> node index.js cart view --userid kos7 (view all products in the cart of a user) -> node index.js cart view (view all products in the cart)

-3. remove a product from the cart for a user
+3. remove product from the cart for a user
+   -> node index.js cart remove --userid kos7 --productid 9
+   (removes a product by matching productid and userid)

-   -> node index.js cart remove userid productid
+   -> node index.js cart remove --userid kos7
+   (removes products by matching userid)

 4. update a product for a user in the cart
-   -> node index.js cart update userid productid --price 200 --quantity 5
+   -> node index.js cart update --userid kos7 --productid 3 --price 90

+5. calculate total price of all products in the cart of a user -> node index.js cart total --userid kos7

 ## Order part